-- 1C1 A TUE granted pursuant to this Guide: - (a) shall expire in accordance with paragraph 1A.10 at the end of any term for which the TUE was granted; - (b) may be cancelled by UKAD if the Player does not promptly comply with any requirements or conditions imposed by the UKTUE Committee upon grant of the TUE; or - (c) may be withdrawn by the UK TUE Committee (as applicable) if it is subsequently determined that the criteria for grant of a TUE are not in fact met. - 1C2 Expiration of a TUE pursuant to paragraph 1C1(a) shall take effect automatically at the end of the term for which the TUE was granted without the need for any further notice or other formality. - 1C3 Cancellation of a TUE pursuant to paragraph 1C1(b) or withdrawal of a TUE pursuant to paragraph 1C1(c) shall be notified by UKAD to the Player and/or the Player's designated representative and all other relevant Anti-Doping Organisations.
+- 1C1 A TUE granted pursuant to this Guide: - (a) shall expire in accordance with paragraph 1A.10 at the end of any term for which the TUE was granted; - (b) may be cancelled by UKAD if the Player does not promptly comply with any requirements or conditions imposed by the UK TUE Committee upon grant of the TUE; or - (c) may be withdrawn by the UK TUE Committee (as applicable) if it is subsequently determined that the criteria for grant of a TUE are not in fact met. - 1C2 Expiration of a TUE pursuant to paragraph 1C1(a) shall take effect automatically at the end of the term for which the TUE was granted without the need for any further notice or other formality. - 1C3 Cancellation of a TUE pursuant to paragraph 1C1(b) or withdrawal of a TUE pursuant to paragraph 1C1(c) shall be notified by UKAD to the Player, with a copy to The Association and all other relevant Anti-Doping Organisations.
 Such notice shall take effect upon receipt.
-UKAD may also notify The Association where necessary. - 1C4 In the event of an expiration, cancellation or withdrawal of the TUE pursuant to paragraph 1C1, the Player shall not be subject to any consequences based upon his/her Use or Possession of the Prohibited Substance or Prohibited Method in question in accordance with the TUE at any time prior to the effective date of expiry, cancellation or withdrawal of the TUE.
+The Association may notify FIFA and/or UEFA. - 1C4 In the event of an expiration, cancellation or withdrawal of the TUE pursuant to paragraph 1C1, the Player shall not be subject to any consequences based upon his/her Use or Possession of the Prohibited Substance or Prohibited Method in question in accordance with the TUE at any time prior to the effective date of expiry, cancellation or withdrawal of the TUE.
 If the analysis of the Player's "A" Sample indicates the presence of a Prohibited Substance or the Use of a Prohibited Method, The Association shall consider whether such finding is consistent with Use of the Prohibited Substance or Prohibited Method prior to that date, in which case there shall be no case to answer.